-To improve your athletic performance by removing heat fatigue from the pitcher’s arm between innings.
-The temperature altering sleeve may improve pitcher’s endurance by delaying the onset of fatigue when throwing a baseball.
+- Reduce fatigue and improve pitching performance by enhancing recovery between innings.
+Our intermittent negative pressure compression sleeves (recovery sleeves) may improve pitcher’s endurance by delaying the onset of fatigue when throwing a baseball.

->

-> Directions – How to Use
+Directions – How to Use

->

-> - Prepare.
-Refrigerate cold packs to 40-50 °F before use.
-If applying heat, active your heat pack 30 minutes before use per their instructions.
+- Prepare: Refrigerate cold packs at 35-50 °F before use, transport in cooler.
+If applying heat, activate your heat pack 30 minutes before use and use their instructions.

-> - Make sure you secure the top of the sleeve with attached strap to prevent air from escaping and to seal the negative pressure compression recovery sleeve.
+- Secure the top of the recovery sleeve with the attached strap to prevent air from escaping and to seal the recovery sleeve.

-> - Make sure you use the suction squeeze pump until air is completely removed from inside the sleeve.
+- Squeeze the suction pump until air is completely removed from inside of the recovery sleeve.

-> - Make sure you periodically squeeze the squeeze pump to remove air and hold the negative pressure compression.
+- Periodically squeeze the suction pump to remove air and hold the negative pressure.